 Making A Classic Car A Daily Driver

 To make an old car reliable enough to be used as a daily driver may be challenging for some old cars.
-Success will depend on the condition of your classic and how deep your willing to go.
-Obviously you’ll save quite a lot if you can take care of some of the work yourself.
+Success will depend on the condition of your classic and how deep you are willing to go.
+Obviously, you’ll save quite a lot if you can take care of some of the work yourself.

 When I decided to use my Mercedes as a daily driver, I got it apprised bumper to bumper, some of the problems I knew about and some were a surprise.